Heroin Addiction, Health Effects, Withdrawal, & Treatment

 Heroin Withdrawal

 With repeated heroin use, individuals will become physically dependent on heroin, and will experience withdrawal symptoms when they stop using the drug.
-Withdrawal is the period of time during which the body adjusts to the absence of the drug and it may occur as soon as a few hours after stopping use.
+Heroin withdrawal is the period of time during which the body adjusts to the absence of the drug, and it may occur as soon as a few hours after stopping use.4

-The symptoms of heroin withdrawal may include the following:1,14
+The signs and symptoms of heroin withdrawal may include:4,10

 - Weepy eyes and runny nose.